 - A salary subsidy for workers whose jobs are under threat where the government will pay 60% of salaries for employees facing being laid off, with employers paying the remaining 40%. - Certain taxes and fees due to the government have been delayed.
 This includes the deadline for submission of the annual income tax return and for payment of the tax assessed, which have been extended until end-June for firms/sole traders involved in commerce and for farmers who pay taxes under this regime. - The government will allocate BGN 200 million (EUR 102 million) to the Bulgarian Development Bank (BDB) for guaranteeing non-interest consumer loans up to BGN 1500 (EUR 765) for employees who have gone on unpaid leave.
 To support liquidity for firms, an increase of BGN 700 million is provided to the BDB's capital, which includes BDB portfolio guarantees in the amount of BGN 500 million (EUR 255 million), in order to provide them to commercial banks to allow them to give more flexible conditions for business loans.
-With the funds given to BDBs, the business and citizens will be able to acquire credits at the amount up to BGN 2.5 billion (EUR 1.27 billion).

-38. On 24 April, a EUR 150 million support scheme for SMEs was approved by the European Commission.
+With the funds given to BDBs, the business and citizens will be able to acquire credits at the amount up to BGN 2.5 billion (EUR 1.27 billion). - Penalties for late payments to private entities have been temporarily abolished, as well as nonmonetary penalties, such as contract termination and seizure of property. - A package of measures worth EUR 4.76 billion announced by the Bulgarian National Bank which aims to maintain the resilience of the banking system in Bulgaria. - 41.
+On 24 April, a EUR 150 million support scheme for SMEs was approved by the European Commission.
 The scheme, which will be open to SMEs active in all sectors with certain exceptions, aims at enhancing access to liquidity by those companies, which are most severely affected by the economic impact of the coronavirus outbreak, thus helping them to continue their activities, start investments and maintain employment.
 The support will not exceed 800 000 euro per company.
+154